kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 request), we consider a request's execution to happen in two phases: the regular one, whose length we have been discussing in earlier subsections, and then an asynchronous one.
-The duration of the asynchronous phase of request `(i,j)` --- let us call that `Y(i,j)` (think "Y" for "Yield") --- is an attribute of the incoming request (set in an earlier request handler).
-In the real world, the APF handler for the request returns as soon as the inner handler finishes executing the request (so that the client does not suffer delay due to `Y`), but considers the request's seat(s) to be occupied for another `Y(i,j)`.
-The initial guess of the request's service duration `len(i,j)` is `Y(i,j)` plus what the request context says is the remaining time available for servicing the request.
-Once the real duration of the inner handler is learned, `len` is updated to that plus `Y`.
+The duration of the asynchronous phase of request `(i,j)` --- let us call that `tarry(i,j)` --- is an attribute of the incoming request (set in an earlier request handler).
+In the real world, the APF handler for the request returns as soon as the inner handler finishes executing the request (so that the client does not suffer delay due to `tarry`), but considers the request's seat(s) to be occupied for another `tarry(i,j)`.
+The initial guess of the request's service duration `len(i,j)` is `tarry(i,j)` plus what the request context says is the remaining time available for servicing the request.
+Once the real duration of the inner handler is learned, `len` is updated to that plus `tarry`.

 ### Support for LIST requests